 Plant cost: $2.99 x 3 and $3.99 x 2

 I had a wooden box kicking around in my garage that I’d saved from some gift or other (I knew it would come in handy someday!).
 I painted it with some red acrylic paint, filled it with indoor potting soil after the paint dried, and planted the minis.
 Then I nestled a bit of black reindeer moss around the plants to conceal the soil.
 I love how the cyclamen’s patterned leaves and dark stems complement the winterberry foliage.
 Then there’s the pop of white with the blooms and the red berries.
 You could use other mini holiday houseplants for this in various combos, too.
 Both plants like moist soil, so they should live happily together.

 Mason jar flowerpot with mini frosty fern

 Plant cost: $2.99

 You gotta love the versatility of Mason jars.
-This one was the perfect size for my Frosty fern.
-I placed some potting soil in the jar, put the plant inside, and tied some Merry Christmas ribbon around the top.
+This one was the perfect size for my frosty fern.
+I placed some potting soil in the jar, put the plant inside, and tied some festive ribbon around the top.
 A grouping of these would look nice in a shallow tray on a table with pinecones or baubles placed about.
-It could also be used as a placecard holder, too!
-This guy likes moist soil and humidity, but prefers indirect light.
+The jar could also be used as a place card holder, too!
+The frosty fern likes moist soil and humidity, but prefers indirect light.